7Block Labs

 Summary:

-Discover the key differences between IPFS pinning and Arweave’s permanent storage, their technical architectures, practical use cases, and best practices to inform your blockchain storage strategy for startups and enterprises.
+Dive into the main differences between IPFS pinning and Arweave’s permanent storage.
+We'll explore their technical setups, real-world applications, and some best practices to help guide your blockchain storage strategy, whether you're a startup or a big business.

 Introduction